TRUE NORTH: The Search for American Truthtelling

 Chapter 6: "Stand Up.
 Speak Out"_pending

-When more problems arise, more truthtellers stand up and speak out...this time from inside the building.
+When more problems at the museum arise, more truthtellers stand up and speak out...this time from inside the building.
 And after controversies, costly delays, and budget overruns, the museum finally opens.
 Does it deliver on its original promise - to tell the full truth?